hindu-comm/mail_stream_advaita-l/2017/02/advaitin_A_question_/52__kuntimaddi_sadananda.md

 > syaat ksheeram dadhi mRit kumbhaH suvarNam kunDalam yathaa||
 >
 >
-​First rule to understand anything which is being said is to not guess, second avoid confirmation-bias, ​and third follow words.
+First rule to understand anything which is being said is to not guess, second avoid confirmation-bias, and third follow words.
 That will remove most problems, if you are trying to get the meaning of a sentence uttered by someone else.